danthus/CrabQuant/README.md

 ## **Objective and Key Features**

-In general, our objective is to design and build a new rust-based backtesting framework, assisting users to test their own trading strategies on corresponding dataset.
-It should also offer a basic visualization tool for a descriptive and comparable view on return and risk of their promoted strategies.
-An example output would be like the following figure (produced with Python).
+In general, our objective is to design and build a new rust-based backtesting framework, assisting users to test their own trading strategies on specific  dataset.
+The framework should also include a basic analytic and visualization tool for a descriptive and comparable view on return and risk of their promoted strategies.
+An example output is shown in the following figure (produced using Python).

 ![Alt text][image1]
 Fig 1, Sample backtesting result plot.